hongtron/log_analyzer/README.md

 # LogAnalyzer

-A text analyzing program to satisfy the NewRelic code challenge.
+A log analyzing program to satisfy the Datadog code challenge.

 ## Setup